 Choose the right product for the right place and time.
 Use the space to pique someone's curiosity to learn more.
-If you do it right and you have a plan, they may end up becoming an integral part of your success story.
+If you do it right and have a plan, they may become an integral part of your success story.

-People flocked to your booth and loved the free swag you gave away.
+People flocked to your booth and loved the free promotional gifts.
 Is that a win?
-In our books, only if a number of them followed through and took their wallets, joined your list, or in some way helped you reach your event goal.
+In our books, only if a number of them are potential customers who followed through and took out their wallets, joined your list, or in some way helped you reach your event goal.

 Measure success against your pre-show goal.
 Remember the call-to-action you printed on your swag?

-Tools like SimpleLeads™ or GreenTexts™ can help you prove which channels, events, and sources are delivering the most leads that end in actions, sales and hires.
+Tools like SimpleLeads™ can help you prove which channels, events, and sources deliver the most leads that end in actions, sales and hires.
 That way, you can determine where to focus your budget for the best results.

 The first contact a new prospect will likely have with your brand- is through advertising.
-In the case of promotional products, it may be at a third-party event such as a client's golf tournament or silent auction.
+In the case of promo items, it may be at a third-party event, such as a client's golf tournament or silent auction.

-Those who first receive your products may have very little knowledge about your business.
-They may have little to no understanding of who you are, what you do, or why they should choose you.
-If you orphan your product with just a logo (see#2), you probably just wasted your money.
+Those who first receive your products may have little knowledge about your business.
+They may not understand who you are, what you do, or why they should choose you.
+You probably wasted your money if you orphan your product with just a logo (see#2).

-If your product choices contradict your positioning, core values, or critical messages, you wasted your money.
+You waste money if your product choices contradict your positioning, core values, or critical messages.
 Perhaps worse.
 See #8.

 Make sure you make your first impression count.
 Think of products that reinforce your story, core values, and position.
-Make sure you add a call to action that integrates with your marketing funnel.
+Add a call to action that integrates with your marketing funnel.
 Never waste an opportunity to capture new leads, make new connections, and create new fans.
 Promotional products are up to the task better than most channels, as long as you use them right.

 It is all about selling more products.
-To the manufacturers, the trinket peddler is only as good as the number of products he or she can flog in a year.
-So, there is pressure to simply focus all their energy on selling the products.
+To the manufacturers, the trinket peddler is only as good as the number of products they can flog in a year.
+So, there is pressure to focus all their energy on selling the products.

 There is also a very low barrier to entry.
 Anyone who can pay for a generic "your logo here" template website, carry a catalogue or slam a trunk qualifies.
 Is this the kind of partner you want to help with your marketing?

-Would you hire the person who just sold you a TV to create your next ad campaign?
+Would you hire someone who just sold you a TV to create your next ad campaign?

-Unless you have a dedicated marketing department with a track record of proving results specifically with the promotional product medium, my advice is to hire a professional.
+Unless you have a dedicated marketing department with a track record of providing results, specifically with the promotional product medium, I advise hiring a professional.
 Ask to see case studies.
 Review results, tell them your goal, and ask them how they would get you there.
-Be prepared to invest in a professional’s time.
+Be prepared to invest in a professional's time.

-Creating a marketing calendar and sharing it with your marketing partners is another essential.
-If you get too busy, they can remind you of deadlines and ask the appropriate questions to ensure that you have a plan in place to maximize your investment before an event.
+Creating and sharing a marketing calendar with your marketing partners is another essential.
+If you get too busy, they can remind you of deadlines and ask the appropriate questions to ensure you have a plan to maximize your investment before an event.

 Are you making the deadly mistake of tendering out your reputation?

-As I have said before, "Show me an organization who treats marketing as an expense, and I will show you an organization who will always live in the shadows of their competition."
+As I have said, "Show me an organization that treats marketing as an expense, and I will show you an organization that will always live in the shadows of its competition."

 Tendering has its place.
 Your reputation is not one of them.
 Please don't let materials management reposition your brand.